jvoliveirag/Hackathon-Inatel-2023/README.md

 - Realtime display of the payload;
 - Multiplatform: web (which also works on mobile devices), desktop.

+And here is a short video (in PT-BR) explaining a little bit about the app and its development: <a href='https://drive.google.com/file/d/1WnmZ-0mR-ZlX6-6oapkfCf3AUl22lGUI/view?usp=sharing'>nTracker presentation - Hackathon Inatel 2023</a>

 <h2 id="dev" align="left">Development ⚙️</h2>

 <u><b>Obs.:</b></u> To see details like requirements, setup and install and how to use, please refer to the docs of the respective end by just clicking on their name below.